 The concept of a swimming drill may sound intimidating, but it doesn’t have to be.
-A drill is simply a specific exercise that focuses on a particular aspect of a swim stroke.
-And by using a logical sequence of swimming drills you can learn a new stroke without struggle.
+A drill is merely a specific exercise that focuses on a particular aspect of a swim stroke.
+And by using a logical sequence of swimming drills, you can learn a new stroke without the struggle.
 Swimming drills also allow you to improve your swimming technique significantly.

 Why practice swim drills?

-First of all, the movements you do while practicing drills are completely different than the ones you do during regular swimming, and especially so in the beginning.
-This ensures that previously learned bad habits don’t have a chance to interfere during the (re-)learning phase of a swim stroke.
+First of all, the movements you do while practicing drills are often different than the ones you do during regular swimming, and especially so in the beginning.
+This ensures that previously learned bad habits don’t have a chance to interfere while (re-)learning phase a swim stroke.

 The drills also teach you how to use your senses to feel how to do the correct movements rather than having to think them intellectually.
 This is not unlike how martial arts are taught to students.
-A swimming stroke is broken down into its components, and each component is practiced repeatedly until your body knows how to move correctly.
+A swimming stroke is broken down into its parts, and each piece is repeatedly practiced until your body knows how to move correctly.

-Each drill is designed to teach one specific skill to be mastered.
-Tackling one skill at a time ensures that you don’t become overwhelmed and can be fully concentrated on the task at hand.
-Progress is faster and can be measured more easily this way.
+The purpose of each drill is to master a specific skill.
+Tackling one skill at a time ensures that you don’t become overwhelmed and can fully concentrate on the task at hand.
+Progress is faster and easier to assess.

 It’s rather simple: once you have mastered a swimming drill, you are ready to progress to the next one without too much difficulty.
-But if a previous drill hasn’t been mastered, the next one will be much more difficult or even impossible to master.
+But if you move to the next drill without mastering the current one, you might run into problems.